ChinaModernAppGroup/MSDA-Demo/nacos/README.md

 ## Import rpm package of MSDA-nacos into BIG-IP

-Follow the instructions of [msda-nacos](https://github.com/ChinaModernAppGroup/msda-nacos), get the rpm package from the repo, and import it into BIG-IP.
+Follow the instructions of [msda-nacos](https://github.com/ChinaModernAppGroup/msda-nacos), download the rpm package from the repo, and import it into BIG-IP.

 ## Start the demo